andrewpickett/advent-of-code/2018/python/day15/README.md

 Incorrect.

 I kept re-reading, finding potential edge cases, fixing them, and trying again.
 Every time, it works on all sample inputs but doesn't work on my input...and it keeps giving the SAME answer, no matter what things I fix/change.
+The fact that my algorithm also is not very quick and takes over 2 minutes to run each time was just driving me nuts...

-I decided to look up some of the reddit posts about it, and they supplied more inputs to test and edge cases...so I would try those, and it STILL works on all of them, but not my input.
-I decided to look up a solution and run it on my input just to see how far off my answer was (which killed me!).
+So, I reluctantly decided to look up some of the reddit posts about it, and they supplied more inputs to test and edge cases...so I would try those, and it STILL works on all of them, but not my input.
+Finally, I resorted to looking up a solution and run it on my input just to see how far off my answer was (which killed me!).

 It seems like my solution is off by 1 round or something similar.
 I get `81 x 2627` whereas the correct answer APPEARS to be `82 x 2624`.
 So it looks like I have ONE round of attacks that isn't getting registered or something in some random use case...and again, I have no idea what it is.
-I have spent HOURS on this puzzle...
+I have spent HOURS on this puzzle...I even output the final result of the correct solution and the final result of my solution and they were identical...somewhere I'm just not counting correctly?!?!

 ### Part 2
 > __